 A complete understanding of the New Testament is impossible without recognizing it as the fulfillment of the many prophecies in the Old Testament.
 In the same way, it is impossible to grasp the Old Testament in its entirety without acknowledging it as the launching pad for the ministry and life of Jesus Christ in the New Testament.

-The Messianic Prophecies are prophecies that foretell, more or less distinctively, the coming of Christ, His work of salvation, and His Kingdom Dominion.
-It is important to note that a great deal of the Old Testament prophecy relates directly to Jesus, that is, to perpetuate faith in and prepare the world for His coming.
+The Messianic Prophecies are prophecies that foretell, more or less distinctively, the coming of Christ, his work of salvation, and his Kingdom Dominion.
+It is important to note that a great deal of the Old Testament prophecy relates directly to Jesus, that is, to perpetuate faith in and prepare the world for his coming.

 The Books of Acts tell us, “To Him, all the prophets witness that, through His name, whoever believes in Him will receive remission of sins” (Acts 10:43).
 This great chain of events shows God’s all-wise overruling providence.